In some parts of the world, social responsibility is a way of life. In some, they just talk about it. In others, it is not even mentioned.

 The essence of social responsibility is to widen the circle of one’s responsibilities and duties.
-How socially responsible one is depends on how wide the circle of responsibility is.
-Social responsiblity is the trademark of civil society.
+How socially responsible one is, depends on how wide the circle of responsibility is.
+Social responsibility is the trademark of civil society.

 Social responsibility circles are very narrow for some, to include only self, family, people of a specific city, or a country.
-Nonetheless, it is very broad for others to include, not only human beings, but all life forms like animals and plants, and even non living resources, as taught by Profit Mohammed pbuh.
+Nonetheless, it is very broad for others to include, not only human beings, but all life forms like animals and plants, and even non-living resources, as taught by Prophet Mohammed PBUH.
 He said, “do not waste water, even if at a running river.”

-Social responsibiltiy is not something theoretical.
+Social responsibility is not something theoretical.
 It cannot be.
 It is the way we live.
 “Socially responsible” means making this world a better place.
 It is a great stick measure to look at everything we do and its value.
-The more value one creates for the world the more social responsible the person is, and vice versa.
+The more value one creates for the world the more socially responsible the person is, and vice versa.

-Things that go well with social responsibility is faith, optimism, love, selflessness, open mindedness, and civilization.
-The things that cannot coexist with social responsibility are selfishness, hatred, prejiduce, narrow mindedness, and synicism.
+Things that go well with social responsibility is faith, optimism, love, selflessness, open-mindedness, and civilization.
+The things that cannot coexist with social responsibility are selfishness, hatred, prejudice, narrow mindedness, and cynicism.

 Patriarchal social systems, social responsibility might be less apparent, because in a patriarchal system, everybody is looking for the head of the group (family, tribe, country, etc) to provide for everyone else, more than expecting people to be responsible.